Leaseweb/LswMemcacheBundle/README.md

 and therefor also before the session write is executed.
 This causes the session writes not to show up in the Web Debug Toolbar.

+Persistent connections (setting "persistent_id") is known to crash php5 (core dump) on some systems.
+Use with caution: it is strongly recommended to NOT set it (leave out "persistent_id" from configuration).

 ### Credits

 Doctrine support is based on the implementation in SncRedisBundle: